DeanFord05/Historical-Stock-Analysis/README.md

 # Data Analysis with SQLite3 in python
 Used SQLite3 in Jupyterlabs with python magiclines to connect to and access databases for analysis.
 Also plotted findings with matplotlib and seaborn.

+# House Sales in King Count USA 2023
+Using Pandas, Matplotlib, Seaborn, and Scikit-Learn to extract, clean, visualize, and predict housing data using statistical modeling.